prottoy-bhattacharyya/share-files-on-same-network/README.md

 ## Features

-*   Upload files through a web interface.
+*   Send files to other devices on the same network.
-*   Download files from a list of uploaded files.
+*   Receive/Download files from other devices on the same network.
 *   Responsive design for use on different devices.

 ## Requirements